xShort-Circuitx/MERN-Starter/frontend/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Expanding the ESLint configuration
+Making changes at the same spot in main to cause a merge conflict trying to do this asap
 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this: